ESCAPE FROM TRADEMARK TOWN

 Screenplay by Jeffrey Hirschberg

-LOGLINE: In a daring quest for freedom, retired corporate Trademarks rebel against the evil advertising agency that enslaves them.
+LOGLINE: In a daring quest for freedom, retired corporate Trademarks rebel against the evil advertising agency enslaving them.
 TOY STORY and WHO FRAMED ROGER RABBIT in tone.

 The first in a trilogy.